 The answer to this beauty conundrum?
 Skip the scrubs.
 Says Rouleau, "From reducing the appearance of lines and wrinkles to hydrating the skin and treating acne, using an exfoliating acid is the key to more youthful, glowing skin.
 These exfoliants include ingredients such as glycolic acid, AHAs, and BHA, and enzymes such as pumpkin, papaya, and pineapple."
 Here at Byrdie, we're big fans of chemical exfoliators.
 They're easy on our skin and give us that dewy glow we're always yearning for.
 So without further ado, below are our favorite chemical exfoliators ever.

-Just take a quick scroll through the reviews of these exfoliating pads on Sephora, and you'll see why Senior Editor Deven Hopp loves them.
-A tip: User Fortyniner49 recommends cutting them in half to get more bang for your buck (and less tingling upon application).
+Just take a quick scroll through the reviews of these exfoliating pads on Sephora, and you'll see why senior editor Deven Hopp loves them.